 Some babies are just more sensitive than others.
 Studies show that even a small amount of light can prevent us from going to sleep and staying asleep.
 You may have to get rid of the cute nightlight you registered for, or cover up the light on the smoke detector.
 I actually had to cover the green light coming from the baby monitor camera.
 I just stuck a piece of black tape on the light.
 I caught Brianna staring at it the first few nights we installed it, it was preventing her from falling asleep.
 It was such a tiny pin size light, but it still bothered her.
-Some babies won't even give you any clue that a light is bothering them.
+Some babies won't even give you any clues that a light is bothering them.
 Instead they will just have trouble falling asleep and staying asleep.

 It should be no surprise that a baby that is sick, is now waking in the middle of the night.
 Whether it's a cold, stomach bug, or just a fever, your baby will have a hard time sleeping due to the discomfort.
 Stuffy noses cause mouth breathing, and mouth breathing causes dry mouth, which in turn makes your baby wake more frequently.
-Fevers are also very uncomfortable, even for us adults, so think about what it does to our babies who can't communicate their needs.
+Fevers are also very uncomfortable, even for us adults, so think about what it does to our babies who can't communicate their needs very well.
 During this time, try your best to soothe your baby, but you may just have to deal with a few rough nights.